MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/cash-bank-management/cash-flow-forecasting-tsg.md

 ## Why did cash flow Power BI work in previous versions but is now blank?

 Verify that the "Cash flow measure V2" and "LedgerCovLiquidityMeasurement" measurements from Entity store have been configured.
-For more information about how to work with data in Entity store, see [Power BI integration with Entity store](../../fin-ops-core/dev-itpro/analytics/power-bi-integration-entity-store.md) Verify that all the steps that are required to view Power BI content have been completed.
+For more information about how to work with data in Entity store, see [Power BI integration with Entity store](../../fin-ops-core/dev-itpro/analytics/power-bi-integration-entity-store.md).
+Verify that all the steps that are required to view Power BI content have been completed.
 For more information, see [Cash overview Power BI content](Cash-Overview-Power-BI-content.md).

 ## Have the Entity store entities been refreshed?

 You must periodically refresh your entities to ensure that the data is current and accurate.
 To manually refresh a specific entity, go to **System administration \> Setup \> Entity store**, select the entity, and then select **Refresh**.
 The data can also be updated automatically.
 On the **Entity store** page, set the **Automatic refresh enabled** option to **Yes**.

-## Which calculation method should be used when calculating cash flow forecast?
+## Which calculation method should be used when calculating cash flow forecasts?

 The Cash flow forecast calculation method has two important selection options.
 The **New** option will calculate cash flow forecasts for new documents and documents that have changed since the last batch job ran.
 This option tends to run faster because it processes a smaller subset of documents.
 The **Total** option will recalculate cash flow forecasts for every document in the system.
 This option takes more time because it has more work to complete.

-### What can be done to improve the performance of the cash flow forecasting recurring batch job?
+### How do I improve the performance of the cash flow forecasting recurring batch job?

 We recommend running the your cash flow forecast should be calculated once each day during the off-peak hours using the New calculation method.
 We recommend using this approach six days per week.
 Then run a cash flow forecast once each week using the **Total** calculation method on the day with the least amount of activity.